Enalmada/drizzle-helpers/README.md

-# Drizzle Helpers
+# Drizzle Helpers (for postgres)

+The helpers has 3 components:
+* migration script
+* connection code
-Postgres: migration script, connection code, and ORM helpers
+* ORM helpers

-### Migration script: migrate/index.ts

-requires
+## Migration script
+* validate input
+* wait for db to be ready every second for 10s (although docker has returned "started" it may still take a moment)
+* report status
+* modules `drizzle-orm/postgres-js` and `postgres` are bundled (next.js might be built in standalone without access to node_modules).
+See Dockerfile and entrypoint.sh for examples of how it could be used in production

-- process.env.DATABASE_URL - although best practice is to not use process in a module, it was just most practical for MVP.
+process.env.DATABASE_URL (required) - although best practice is to not use process in a module, it was just most practical for MVP.
 Referring to drizzle config file value would be ideal.

-- modules `drizzle-orm/postgres-js` and `postgres` are bundled.
-See Dockerfile and entrypoint.sh for examples of how it could be used in production
+optional
+- process.env.MAX_RETRIES - default 10
+- process.env.RETRY_INTERVAL in ms - default 1000 (check every second)

 usage
-`node node_modules/@enalmada/drizzle-helpers/dist/migrate <migration directory>`
+`node node_modules/@enalmada/drizzle-helpers/dist/migrate/index.mjs <migration directory>`

 example
 ```